How To Start A Blog – An Easy And Simple 8 Step Guide

 The Blogging Community

 Just be careful with some of these groups, because we found that while we saw an increase in Instagram followers…our engagement wasn’t going up.
-So definitely don’t rely on them because ultimately they may not be your target audience.
-There are pros and cons to using these types of groups.
-But like we said they are amazing for answering questions and connecting with like-minded people.
+So definitely don’t rely on them because ultimately they may not be your target audience and aren’t organic followers who are engaging with your stuff.
+There are pros and cons to using these types of groups, however, they are amazing for answering questions and connecting with like-minded people.